List of Cheerleading Skills

 Perhaps the most iconic skill related to cheerleading, tumbling is a unique skill set that requires a combination of technique, form, balance, strength, and courage to perform.
 There are several different forms of tumbling, but from a general perspective, tumbling is made up of any stunt in which the athlete flips, twists, rolls, or jumps into the air and lands successfully.
 Tumbling is a very developed and nurtured skill that is perfected by some of the best cheerleaders worldwide.

 What are the most important cheerleading skills?

 The most important cheerleading skills are cheering, jumping, tumbling, stunting (building pyramids), and dancing.
 These are the fundamental techniques that form every facet of cheerleading.
 To master these skills, it is especially important to possess and develop your balance, strength, flexibility, and endurance.
 The most important tumbling techniques are forward and backward rolls, round-offs, and walkovers.

 What is the most difficult move in cheerleading?

 Among the basic skills of cheerleading, the most difficult ability to master for most cheerleaders is tumbling and rolling.
 Tumbling is particularly difficult because it involves an athlete using the maximum range of their flexibility in order to perform stunts such as rolls, flips, and twists, sometimes even in mid-air.
 Basic tumbling maneuvers usually start with a round-off, a motion similar to a cartwheel in which the athlete leaps and uses their hands on the ground to twist their body into a position to tumble backward.
-Round-offs usually lead to back handsprings, which are among the basic tumbling moves, and which are extremely difficult to master.

 What is the difference between cheerleading and cheerdance?